|

 "They say that all that's required for evil to triumph is for good men to do nothing.
 If only it were that easy.
 I spent October eating nachos and playing Kingdom Of Loathing in my duvet, yet still no sign of several-headed whores of Babylon waving triumphantly from Buckingham Palace's balcony.
 Evil must try harder.

 To give it its due, though, the forces of darkness did have quite a bash in September.
 Join me now as I throw solder flux on the votary candles, and invoke thrice this month's nominations for Evilness Incarnate (IT Department)."
+Leave it to the hive mind that feeds BoingBoing to point out interesting things that I've missed.

 And I forgot all about Kingdom of Loathing.
 I was a mid-level Disco Bandit, doing my disco dance of doom to all before I changed computers and forgot my login.